mvolkmann/blog/src/swift/swift-lang.md

 Code is checked for errors while typing.
 Saving is not required.

-Lines with errors are indicated with red lines in the right gutter.
+Lines with errors are indicated with red bars in the right gutter.
-Error messages are displayed in red boxes at the ends of lines that can be clicked to show more detail.
+By default these contains the number of errors on the line, an error icon (circle containing an "X"), and the first error message.
+Click anywhere in the red bar to fully display all the error messages.
-Sometimes these contain a "Fix" button that can be clicked to automatically fix the error.
+Sometimes errors contain a "Fix" button that can be clicked to automatically fix the error.

+To hide the first error message, only displaying the number of errors and the error icon, select Preferences ...
+General ...
+Issues ...
+Show Minimized.
+With this setting, click anywhere on a red bar, to see the text for all the errors on the line.

 To see basic documentation of a name in code, option-click it.
 For more detail, click the "Open in Developer Documentation".